savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 So it's on you if you break it folks!
 And if that (perhaps) unfortunately happens, it's also a chance to learn potentially plenty about how to fix it (a big part of this whole process for me, for sure).

 *** No warranty given, no liability whatsoever for me, so on, so forth. ***

-So we are all clear now about that, OK?
-Thanks!

 -----END EXPERIMENTAL WARNING-----